undergrad-partner-school

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-The most recent data indicate that the acceptance rate for Landmark College is 49%.
+According to the latest information, the acceptance rate for Landmark College is 49%.

-The most recent reported freshman retention rate for Landmark College is 63%.
+According to the latest information, the freshman retention rate for Landmark College is 63%.

 Contact Information